 This list of available games can be sorted by:

 - password required or not

 a.
 Start a Stellaris Multiplayer game by Joining a Server

-Obviously, if you are not invited by a friend to join, you will need to find a game which does not require a password.
+Obviously, if you are not invited by a friend to join, you will need to find a game that does not require a password.
 And even then, the admin might reject you.
 If this happens, as long as you do not have a reputation in the Stellaris community, no need to take this personally.
-Perhaps the host is waiting for someone or and they do not want to many players.
+Perhaps the host is waiting for someone or they do not want too many players.

-On the right side you see the game status, Running or Starting.
-You might want to join a game which is not several hours old, so try to find a “Starting” game.
+On the right side, you see the game status, Running or Starting.
+You might want to join a game that is not several hours old, so try to find a “Starting” game.

 When you found a game you would like to join and the admin accepts your request, you find yourself in the game lobby.
 Choose your species and enjoy the game!

 b. (hot) “Direct Join” a Stellaris Game

 If someone sent you a server name and password, you can use the “Direct Join” button to enter the server.
 Just enter the server name and password.

 Do all players have to own the same DLCs for Stellaris Multiplayer?